nandarora/huffman_coding_imageToBinary/README.md

-# Huffman encoding

-Performs Huffman encoding for a 2D image
+# Permofrmed by Nand Arora for University of Windsor (Data Security and Cryptography)

+This code is to convert image to huffman code.
+There is another code to convert text to huffman code which stores the result in a binary file.
+Kindly find that code for the text conversion part of project.
-Writes the codes (for each pixel value) in a text file and prints the efficiency of the compression scheme

-Change the image name inside the function (replace it with the image location in your system) and run it using python 3
+This program codes (for each pixel value) in a text file: huffcodes.txt Change the image name inside the function (replace it with the image location in your system or use tiger.bmp or pepsi.jpg in this file) and run it using python 3

-Type 'python huffman.py' in the command line to run the program